Press Complaints Commission: The Code of Practice

 Any member of the public, whether a relative unknown or a high-profile figure, is able to bring a complaint against a publication that had volunteered to meet the standards of the Code.
 Members of the Commission adjudicate whether the Code has indeed been broken, and, if so, suggest appropriate measures of correction.
 These have included the printing of a factual correction, an apology or letters from the original complainant.
 The Commission does not impose financial penalties on newspapers found to have broken the Code.

 Many publishers have added clauses to the contracts of editors of newspapers and magazines giving them the option to dismiss editors who are judged to have breached the PCC Code of Practice.
 The PCC and its adherents claim that by attaching personal significance to the role of the PCC in the editors' mind, its role has become more effective.

 The section titles of the code of practice on which judgements are made are as follows:

 It is worth noting that reporting restrictions imposed by judges take precedence over the PCC's code.
 For example, under the Sexual Offences Act 1992, victims (even alleged victims) of sexual offences have lifetime anonymity.
 This means that a newspaper cannot print any particulars leading to the identification of a sexual offence victim.

 Criticism

 In 2001, Labour MP Clive Soley said that "other regulatory bodies are far stronger, far more pro-active and really do represent the consumer.
 There are no consumer rights people on the PCC and that is a major failing".

 Journalist Nick Davies criticised the PCC for failing to investigate the vast majority of complaints on technical grounds in his book Flat Earth News (2008), an exposé of modern British newspaper journalism.
-The MediaWise Trust, a charitable organisation set up to help people in their dealings with the press says that the self-regulation system has proved to help the rich but not the poor.

-Phone hacking
+Phone hacking scandal

 In February 2010 the commission was described as "toothless" by the House of Commons Culture, Media and Sport Select committee investigating the News of the World phone hacking affair.

-During a House of Commons emergency debate into the same affair on 6 July 2011, MPs described the PCC as 'well-meaning but a joke', and as much use as 'a chocolate teapot'.

-In a press conference on 8 July 2011, Prime Minister David Cameron described the PCC as 'inadequate' and 'absent' during the phone hacking affair, and implied that the organisation would have to be reformed or replaced.
+In a press conference on 8 July 2011, Prime Minister David Cameron described the PCC as 'inadequate' and 'absent' during the phone hacking affair.